vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 On April 5th, Spiral DAO introduced a [COIL/FRAXBP](https://curve.fi/#/ethereum/pools/factory-crypto-236) V2 factory pool on Curve, which includes COIL, FRAX, and USDC.
 The pool currently holds approximately $1.8 million in assets and was initially [bootstrapped by the SpiralDAO Treasury](https://etherscan.io/tx/0x64a21d845769e774b6a39fa7706a8299d9e24a124c0c739711d1d46af9582d0d).
 A [gauge proposal](https://gov.curve.fi/t/proposal-to-add-coil-fraxbp-to-the-gauge-controller/9119) was submitted on April 13th.
 An [on-chain vote](https://dao.curve.fi/vote/ownership/314) concluded on March 23rd in favor of the proposal.

-Approximately 25% of the treasury TVL is presently allocated to providing liquidity to the Curve COIL/FRAXBP pool.
-Spiral DAO remains the primary liquidity provider of this pool, and earns over 100% APY by staking their LP token into the COILFRAX-f Gauge.
+Approximately 25% of the Treasury TVL is presently allocated to providing liquidity to the Curve COIL/FRAXBP pool.
+Spiral DAO remains the primary liquidity provider of this pool and earns over 100% APY by staking their LP token into the COILFRAX-f Gauge.
 Spiral DAO also participates in Curve Governance, currently holding 1,415,869 sdCRV (Stake DAO).

 This report aims to investigate the inner workings of Spiral DAO, review its design trade-offs, and examine the potential implications in the [ongoing curve wars](https://www.defiwars.xyz/wars/curve) and global DeFi bribes ecosystem.

 ## Key Findings

-* Access control for most system contracts are with the [4-of-7 protocol multi-sig](https://etherscan.io/address/0xF14eFC7E46D57E107dEE97239329Bd7F56361C38).
+* Access control for most system contracts is with the [4-of-7 protocol multi-sig](https://etherscan.io/address/0xF14eFC7E46D57E107dEE97239329Bd7F56361C38).
 This multi-sig controls critical functionality and is responsible for user deposits in its yield bonding strategy and protecting against an infinite mint of COIL and SPR tokens.
 * The COIL/FraxBP pool is almost entirely POL, as the COIL tokenomics incentivize users to stake their COIL for SPR.
-Spiral DAO uses bribes and its own governance power to increase CRV emissions to its pool, which is currently earning >100% CRV APY on $1.8M of liquidity.
+Spiral DAO uses bribes and governance power to increase CRV emissions to its pool, currently earning >100% CRV APY on $1.8M of liquidity.
 * The protocol borrows many mechanics from Olympus DAO, a well-proven codebase with numerous forks.
-* There is no cap on COIL and SPR tokens; while Spiral DAO aims to grow its treasury backing quickly enough to offset emissions for stability and sustainability, caution should be exercised due to the model’s reliance on momentum that carries risk of failure.
+* There is no cap on COIL and SPR tokens; while Spiral DAO aims to grow its Treasury backing quickly enough to offset emissions for stability and sustainability, caution should be exercised due to the model's reliance on momentum that carries a risk of failure.
-* COIL and SPR holders depend on the performance of Spiral DAO’s [Treasury](https://debank.com/profile/0xC47eC74A753acb09e4679979AfC428cdE0209639), which is exposed to smart contract risk from several different protocols (Aura, StakeDAO, Convex, Balancer, Curve, Silo etc.) and is managed by the [3-of-6 treasury multi-sig](https://etherscan.io/address/0xc47ec74a753acb09e4679979afc428cde0209639).
+* COIL and SPR holders depend on the performance of Spiral DAO's [Treasury](https://debank.com/profile/0xC47eC74A753acb09e4679979AfC428cdE0209639), which is exposed to smart contract risk from several different protocols (Aura, StakeDAO, Convex, Balancer, Curve, Silo etc.) and is managed by the [3-of-6 treasury multi-sig](https://etherscan.io/address/0xc47ec74a753acb09e4679979afc428cde0209639).
-* SpiralDAO is composed of mostly anonymous contributors who are seasoned DeFi natives and have attracted significant demand through their Initial Treasury Offering (ITO) and have partnered with StakeDAO.
+* SpiralDAO is composed of primarily anonymous contributors who are seasoned DeFi natives and have attracted significant demand through their Initial Treasury Offering (ITO) and have partnered with StakeDAO.
-* The governance is reasonably decentralized for an early stage project, but leaves much to be improved.
-SPR is used in Snapshot voting, multi-sigs are set with reasonable thresholds, and owners of the multi-sigs are all disclosed (though many are pseduonymous).
-However, several contracts have EOA's in privileged roles and timelocks are not used.
+* The governance is reasonably decentralized for an early-stage project but leaves much to be improved.
+For example, SPR is used in Snapshot voting, multi-sigs are set with reasonable thresholds, and owners of the multi-sigs are all disclosed (though many are pseudonymous).
+However, several contracts have EOAs in privileged roles, and timelocks are not used.

 ## Introduction to Spiral DAO

-Spiral DAO is a capital-efficient yield aggregator designed to optimize yield farming and bribe markets across applications that employ veTokenomics (ie. Curve and Balancer).
+Spiral DAO is a capital-efficient yield aggregator designed to optimize yield farming and bribe markets across applications that employ veTokenomics (i.e. Curve and Balancer).
 Unlike traditional aggregators such as Yearn and Beefy, SpiralDAO retains reward tokens from third-party protocols within the DAO treasury, reducing sell pressure and circulating supply.
-While the protocol borrows much of its smart contract design from Olympus DAO, it introduces a novel concept of "Yield Bonding".
-The protocol accepts LP token deposits to farm rewards to its treasury and issues an excess value of its native token to depositors as compensation.
+While the protocol borrows much of its smart contract design from Olympus DAO, it introduces a novel "Yield Bonding" concept.
+The protocol accepts LP token deposits to farm rewards to its Treasury and issues an excess value of its native token to depositors as compensation.

 The two-token model of Spiral DAO consists of the COIL and SPR tokens.
 COIL is an inflationary token primarily useful for staking as SPR.
 The vast majority of unstaked COIL supply is protocol-owned liquidity (POL) in the Curve and Balancer pools.
 The rebasing SPR token is a governance token that incentivizes liquidity providers to contribute their yields to the Spiral DAO treasury through Yield Bonding.
-This structure enables users to obtain SPR governance rights while safeguarding them from COIL’s inflationary nature.
+This structure enables users to obtain SPR governance rights while safeguarding them from COIL's inflationary nature.
 By distributing a greater yield in SPR tokens than the rewards attainable via existing protocols, Spiral DAO incentivizes user engagement.
-It aims to grow its treasury backing fast enough to offset emissions, ensuring the stability and sustainability of the protocol.
+In addition, it aims to grow its treasury backing fast enough to offset emissions, ensuring the stability and sustainability of the protocol.

 Spiral DAO claims to support the DeFi ecosystem by reducing sell pressure on farming tokens such as CRV and BAL, offering improved risk-adjusted yields for farmers, and optimizing the bribe market.